Community card poker: Manila

 Manila is played with a stripped deck in which all cards below the rank of 7 are removed (leaving 32 cards).
 Each player is dealt two private cards, and a single community card is dealt face up, followed by the first betting round.
 Then a second community card is followed by a second betting round, a third community card and a third betting round, a fourth community card and a fourth betting round, and finally a fifth community card and fifth betting round.
 On showdown, unlike Texas hold 'em (and more like Omaha), each player makes the best hand possible from both of their own hole cards with exactly three of the five community cards.

 Because of the stripped deck, a flush beats a full house.
 Also, an ace may not be played low for a straight (that is, the hand A-7-8-9-10 is not a straight in Manila).
 Manila and its variants are rarely played high-low split (in fact, very few stripped deck games are ever played low).

 Common variations involve dealing three cards to each player, one of which can either be discarded at some point (like Pineapple, above), or else held to the end, but maintaining the requirement that players play exactly two of their own cards with exactly three of the board.
 The three-card variant is sometimes played with 6s being restored to the deck, making it 36 cards.

 Pinatubo

 Because Manila has five betting rounds, it does not play well at no limit or pot limit.
 This can be easily modified by eliminating the betting round between the second and third community cards.
 So, each player is dealt two private cards and a single community card is dealt to the board, followed by the first betting round.
 Then two community cards are dealt, followed by a second betting round.
 Then a fourth community card and third betting round, a fifth and final community card and fourth betting round, followed by a showdown as above.

 The three-card variant can be played this way as well (as with Manila, the players must use exactly two of their three-hole cards with three of the board cards to make a hand).

+Crazy Canadian Poker

+In this variant of Texas hold 'em.
+Players are each dealt two hole cards, after which there is a first round of betting.
+This is followed by 3 face up cards (or the flop) with another round of betting.
+A fourth face up community card (the turn) is then placed face up.
+This card is wild as are any other cards of the same number or face card, both in the community cards or in a player's pocket.
+After this card is played a third round of betting takes place.
+The last card (or river) is then played with final bets made.